marisamontoya/marisamontoya.github.io/_pages/publications.md

 <h3>In progress</h3>

-<b>Robinson, A.<\b>, Lehmann, J., Barriopedro, D., Rahmstorf, S. and Coumou, D.: Increasing heat and rainfall extremes now far outside the historical climate, NPJ Climate and Atmospheric Science, accepted.
+<b>Robinson, A.</b>, Lehmann, J., Barriopedro, D., Rahmstorf, S. and Coumou, D.: Increasing heat and rainfall extremes now far outside the historical climate, NPJ Climate and Atmospheric Science, accepted.

 Born, A. and Robinson, A.: Modeling the Greenland englacial stratigraphy, The Cryosphere, https://doi.org/10.5194/tc-2020-355, accepted.